nghin/vacsf.org.test/pages/pages-root-folder/index.md

 widget2:
   title: "Bible Study"
   url: '/bible-topics/'
   text: 'Studies of various common topics, especially those that tend to be misunderstood and hence misapplied.
 Don&#39;t accept anything even from the best of teachers as Scriptures, but be like the Bereans to check whatever you hear or read.
 Check your own interpretation of a passage against all foundational truths you can possibly know, and you will know beyond any doubt its true meaning.
 In this section you will find the following studies:<br/>1.
 Galatians<br/>2.
 Romans<br/>3.
-Hot Potatoes Topics'
+The Parables of Jesus, and<br />4.
+Meditations (thoughts on various topics), and many topics to follow.'
 widget3:
   title: "Church Events"
   url: '/blog/'